KrzysztofFyrla/chat-serwer/README.md

 * JAVA version 8

 ## Reference
-The client part is located at: https://github.com/KrzysztofFyrla/chat-klient
+The client part is located at: <br />
+https://github.com/KrzysztofFyrla/chat-klient